 Marvin offers three collections to fit any aesthetic, from sleek modern to traditional and classic: SignatureⓇ, ElevateⓇ, and EssentialⓇ.
 Their windows are manufactured to last and are a lifelong solution.

 Whether you’re looking to Marvin for replacement windows or currently have issues with your Marvin window, you want to know what your warranty covers and if they will fix it.

 Southwest Exteriors has been a window replacement contractor for over 30 years.
 We’ve been to thousands of houses with windows that fail before their promised lifetime.
-We choose to install Marvin windows because they are some of the best in the industry.
-Our work is backed up by a lifetime warranty for installation and labor.
+We chose to install Marvin windows because they are some of the best in the industry.
+A lifetime warranty for installation and labor backs up our work.
 If anything goes wrong with your new windows for your life in your home, we will do all we can to make it right.

 Because a window replacement is a big investment, you want to know your Marvin windows will last.
 If anything happens to them, you must be familiar with the warranty to rest assured they have your back.

 This article will provide a breakdown of Marvin’s warranty, including what parts of the window are covered, how long they are covered, and exclusions.

 After reading, you will better understand your Marvin windows’ warranty.
 Then, you will know exactly what is covered and when you should file a claim.

 What is included in Marvin’s window and door warranty?
 What is the lifetime of the coverage?